MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-digicert-configure.md

 ms.collection: M365-identity-device-management
 ---
-# Set up Intune Certificate Connector for DigiCert PKI Platform
+# Set up the Certificate Connector for DigiCert PKI Platform

-Use Intune Certificate Connector to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
+Use the Certificate Connector for MIcrosoft Intune to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
 You can use the connector with only a DigiCert certification authority (CA), or with both a DigiCert CA and a Microsoft CA.

 > [!TIP]
 > DigiCert acquired Symantec's Website Security and related PKI Solutions business.
 For more information about this change, see the [Symantec technical support article](https://support.symantec.com/en_US/article.INFO4722.html).

-If you already use the Intune Certificate Connector to issue certificates from a Microsoft CA by using PKCS or Simple Certificate Enrollment Protocol (SCEP), you can use that same connector to configure and issue PKCS certificates from a DigiCert CA. After you complete the configuration to support the DigiCert CA, Intune Certificate Connector can issue the following certificates:
+If you already use the Certificate Connector for Microsoft Intune to issue certificates from a Microsoft CA by using PKCS or Simple Certificate Enrollment Protocol (SCEP), you can use that same connector to configure and issue PKCS certificates from a DigiCert CA. After you complete the configuration to support the DigiCert CA, the connector can issue the following certificates:

 * PKCS certificates from a Microsoft CA
 * PKCS certificates from a DigiCert CA